BIG READ:RISE OF THE PLANET OF THE APES GreenScreen

 Hail Caesar!
 Andy Serkis’s motion-capture performance as the chimpanzee Caesar in the mostly Vancouver-filmed Rise of the Planet of the Apes is nothing short of astonishing.
 I am now kicking myself for not stumbling on to any of the Apes location shoots last summer, especially the one on Hornby Street of digital apes scrambling down the marble facade of the YWCA Health & Fitness Centre, which happens to be my gym.
 That’ll teach me not to skip a workout.

-Filming of Rise of the Apes began here in July last year before moving onto to San Francisco and Hawaii.
+Filming of Rise of the Apes began here in July last year before moving on to San Francisco and Hawaii.
 When you catch this reboot of the Planet of the Apes franchise in theatres you’ll see it does make for a decent game of spot the location.
 I didn’t do well, getting caught up in the story and forgetting to look for Vancouver area locations.
 A friend recognized the home of scientist Will Rodman (James Franco) and his Alzheimer-addled father Charles (John Lithgow) as a heritage house up behind the Mountain Equipment Co-op Store on Broadway.
 Crew filmed on that street for two weeks and recreated the interior of the house for more scenes in studio.
 This is the house where young Caesar grows up and Andy Serkis honoured the home owners by introducing himself to them.

 I did spot the BCIT Aerospace and Technology Campus in Richmond in some of the exterior scenes of GEN-SYS, the lab where Will Rodman is using apes as test subjects to develop a cure for his father’s Alzheimers.
 And the Hornby Street location of apes rampaging through San Francisco after their escape from their “Ape Alcatraz” animal shelter, proved instantly recognizable, although I missed the anomoly of Canada Place in one of the camera shots looking north down to Burrard Inlet.